Shop: Our Books

 St Sukie’s Strange Garden of Woodland Creatures is a book for adults who never lost that childlike sense of wonderment.
 The book sits firmly in the tradition of Lewis Carroll, Alan Garner, Lord Dunsany, and other British authors who lived with the fairies, lemonade birds, and tequila bunnies.

 Tell Me About It: LGBTQ Secrets, Confessions and Life Stories$17.95Add to cart

 In “Tell Me About It,” author/historians St Sukie de la Croix and Owen Keehnen asked a variety of LGBTQ individuals ten specific questions. … Through the voices of others, “Tell Me About It” reveals who we are, what we share, and why we must never allow ourselves to be silenced again.

 Out of the Underground: Homosexuality, The Radical Press, and the Rise and Fall of the Gay Liberation Front$19.95Add to cart

 Signed Edition!
 Signed by the Author!

 Out of the Underground explores homosexuality in the radical press.
 It covers the rise and fall of the Gay Liberation Front in several cities, including Milwaukee, Atlanta, Austin, Detroit, San Jose, as well as gay metropolises like New York, San Francisco, Los Angeles, and Chicago.
-Clearly, not all LGBTs were left-wing revolutionaries.
-Some were conservative and worked within established gay groups.
-The majority were deeply closeted.
-This book isn’t about them.

 - Autobiographical Novel